geoceea/Evolutionary_inversion_soil/README.md

 ## 📝 License 📝

-This project is licensed under the MIT License.
+This project is licensed under the BSD-3 License.
 See the `LICENSE` file for details.

 ## 📚 References 📚